JeppeKlitgaard/impressive-impression/README.md

 ## Getting Started

+### Web-App

+Find `impressive-impression` in the list of templates, give it an an appropriate title such as `My CV` and press create.

 These instructions will get you a copy of the project up and running on the typst web app.
 Perhaps a short code example on importing the package and a very simple teaser usage.

+In order for the fonts to be installed in the web app, upload the `fonts` directory found in this project to the Web App project.

 ```typ
 #import "@preview/impressive-impression:0.1.0": *